FREQUENTLY ASKED QUESTIONS

 When do I have to do a criminal background check?

-You are required to complete a criminal background check (CBC) prior to entering any school building, including your clinical placement in EDU 100.
+You are required to complete a criminal background check (CBC) prior to entering any school building, including all clinical field placements.
 Instructions for the CBC will be emailed to you by the Clinical Coordinator.
 You will not receive information for your clinical placement if you do not have a current, valid background check on file.
 If you have already completed a CBC through Castlebranch at another institution, you may provide UW-Parkside with proof of a valid background check completed within the last two years.
 Criminal background checks are valid for two years, and all students must have a valid criminal background check that will remain valid throughout the entire semester.

 When do I have to complete a Self-Reporting Statement?

 You are required to complete a Self-Reporting Statement form during the first week of classes each semester.
 The forms will be distributed in the clinical seminar courses.
 If you do not complete the form within the first week of class, you will be administratively dropped from the and will be required to meet with the Chair of Teacher Education if you wish to continue in the program.

 What do I do in my clinical placement?